Symphony No. 5 (Tchaikovsky): I. Andante – Allegro con anima – Molto più tranquillo

 In the exposition of the first movement, the initial tonality (E minor) is relatively unstable.
-A D major tonality slips in and out E minor as V of the relative major (G major), but not until mm.
+A tonality of D major slips in and out E minor as the dominant of the relative major (G major), but not until mm.
 128–132 does one hear this as an antagonistic to E minor.
 The exposition concludes in D major after integrating part of the PT1 into its cadential moment (mm.
-194–198).
+194–198), of a perfect authentic cadence in D major.
 Motive X frames the secondary theme group by preceding the ST and reiterating D major afterwards.

 The development consists of four distinct sections.
 The first section exhibits a sequence based on the PT1 superimposed with motive X. This is accompanied by a bass line that diatonically descends over an octave and a fifth.
 The second section develops the head motive from PT1.
+At bar 218 the tonality changes from D major to D minor, its parallel minor.
 The shifting meter (from 6/8 to 3/4), and diminished sonority (m.
 261 for example) adds to growing instability.
 The third section is a brief allusion to the PT2, interrupted by a fugato based on PT1.
 Motive X returns strongly and insistently in m.
 285, going back and forth between G minor and D minor.
-This can be interpreted as an effort to re-establish sonority in D. The re-transition to recapitulation is rather abrupt, yet a clever use of common tone modulation can be observed.
+This can be interpreted as an effort to re-establish sonority in D. The transition to recapitulation is rather abrupt, yet a use of common tone modulation can be observed.

-The recapitulation of this movement follows the convention of sonata form.
+The recapitulation of this movement follows the convention of sonata form, with the coda using the primary theme material to conclude the movement.